+NWP Improvements

-Forecast Selection Process Participation is open for all institutions in member states of the IEA Annex on Wind Power, see ieawind.org for the up-to-date list.
-NWP Improvements This WP brings together global leaders in NWP models as applied to the wind industry to exchange information about future research areas.
+This WP brings together global leaders in NWP models as applied to the wind industry to exchange information about future research areas.
 The emphasis is on improvements of the wind-related forecast performance of these models especially in typical rotor heights.

 Two lists of up-to-date data are mentioned below (tall met masts and experiments).
 Additionally, this WP verifies and validates the improvements through a common data set to test model results upon and discuss at IEA Task meetings.

+Forecast Selection Process

-In the second WP we currently work on a triple series of recommended practices guides (RP) for the selection process of forecasting solutions: The first part, the "Forecast Solution Selection Process" deals with the selection and background information necessary to collect and evaluate when developing or renewing a forecasting solution for the power market.
+In the second WP a triple series of recommended practices guides (RP) for the selection process of forecasting solutions was developed:

+The first part, the "Forecast Solution Selection Process" deals with the selection and background information necessary to collect and evaluate when developing or renewing a forecasting solution for the power market.

 The second part "Benchmarks and Trials", of the series offers recommendation on how to best conduct benchmarks and trials.

 The third part "Forecast Evaluation", provides information and guidelines regarding effective evaluation of forecasts, forecast solutions and benchmarks and trials.

 Overview of a simple decision support scheme illustrating common difficulties when deciding for or against trials or common procurements.
 Cost, validity and output of trials are often over estimated In their usefulness, because fair evaluation requires a lot of resources, and complex problem solving can often not be verified by simple tests.
 A guideline for decision making is therefore under preparation by the task.

+Benchmarking/Trials & Evaluation

-The Part 2 of the Recommended Practices on benchmarks and trials reveals typical pitfalls encountered in trials and benchmarks that lead to non trustworthy results, fail to answer the questions end-user seek to answer and are often wasting resources for all involved parties (typically the client and 3-8 forecasters).
-Those pitfalls include too short trials, not concurrent timing, different wind farms for different forecasters to work on, insufficient communication and available data, and other issues.
-Figure 3 shows a typical randomness in performance, when comparing vendors on a monthly basis.
-The objective of the RP is therefore to provide guidelines to avoid such pitfalls and to gain the insights sought for.
-Benchmarking and Trials
+Part 2 of the Recommended Practices on benchmarks trials reveals pitfalls and typical encountered in trials and benchmarks that lead to non trustworthy results, fail to answer the questions enduser seek to answer.
+The objective of the RP is therefore to provide guidelines to avoid such pitfalls and to gain the insights sought for when conducting b/t.